GSA/digitalgov.gov/content/events/2021/04/2021-04-20-social-media-spring-session-2021.md

 slug: social-media-spring-session-2021
 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom

 ---

-On April 28th and 29th, 2021, the SocialGov Community of Practice will bring federal government experts together to provide updates on social media advertising and best practices.
+On April 28th and 29th, 2021, the SocialGov Community of Practice brought federal government experts together to provide updates on social media advertising and best practices.

-There will be one session each day.
-You will need to register for each one to receive the correct Zoom for Government link and conference details.
-Below is a short description of each session.
+There was one session each day.
+Below are the videos and a short description for each session.

 ### Wednesday, April 28